Conkers

-Origins
+Origin

 The first mention of the game is in Robert Southey's memoirs published in 1821.
 He describes a similar game, but played with snail shells or hazelnuts.
 It was only from the 1850s that using horse chestnuts was regularly referred to in certain regions.
-The game grew in popularity in the 19th century, and spread beyond England.

-The first recorded game of Conkers using horse chestnuts was on the Isle of Wight in 1848.

 There is uncertainty of the origins of the name.
-The name may come from the dialect word conker, meaning "knock out" (perhaps related to French conque meaning a conch, as the game was originally played using snail shells and small bits of string.)
+The name may come from the dialect word conker, meaning "knock out" (perhaps related to French conque meaning a conch, as the game was originally played using snail shells and small bits of string).
 The name may also be influenced by the verb conquer, as earlier games involving shells and hazelnuts have also been called conquerors.
+Compton MacKenzie's 1913 novel Sinister Street uses the name Conquerors.

 Another possibility is that it is an onomatopoeia, representing the sound made by a horse chestnut as it hits another hard object, such as a skull (another children's "game", also called conkers, consists of simply throwing the seeds at one another over a fence or wall).
 Conkers are also known regionally as cheesers, a "cheeser" being a conker with one or more flat sides, which comes about due to it sharing its pod with other conkers (twins or triplets).
 Also Cheggers was used in Lancaster, England in the 1920s.
 In D. H. Lawrence's book Sons and Lovers, the game is referred to as cobblers by William Morel.

+History

+England

+The first recorded game of conkers using horse chestnuts was on the Isle of Wight in 1848.
+The game grew in popularity in the 19th century, and spread beyond England.